The-Marcy-Lab-School/5-0-2-private-properties-static-methods/README.md

 console.log(unitCircle.getCircumference()); // 6.28318
 console.log(bigCircle.getCircumference()); // 62.8318
 ```

+While each `Circle` instance could have their own value of `PI`, it wouldn't make much sense since the value of `PI` is constant and the same for all circles.

 And here is an example of a class with a private static property and a static method: